BoyLeeTW/ShareOurCost/README.md

 ## Features

 ### Login View<br/>
- - Use e-mail for registration or login, use Firebase Authorization for user account management
+ - Use e-mail for registration or login, use Firebase Authorization for user account management.
- - Need to enter user ID for user identification and sending friend invitation, app will check if it is unique while having registration
+ - Enter user ID for user identification and sending friend invitation, app will check if it is unique while registration.

 <kbd>
 <img src="https://github.com/BoyLeeTW/ShareOurCost/blob/master/Screenshots/login.png" width = "275" height = "500" align=center />